 Welcome to our online open house!

 Beginning in February 2025, the Washington State Department of Transportation will begin construction of new fish passable structures on both northbound and southbound Interstate 5 at Secret Creek north of Arlington in Snohomish County.
-During construction, both northbound and southbound I-5 traffic will be shifted to a two-lane temporary bypass for 9 months with construction expected to be complete in 2026.
-In 2026, construction will move to Old Highway 99 which will be closed for six months during which time traffic will be detoured onto I-5.
+During construction, both northbound and southbound I-5 traffic will be shifted to a two-lane temporary bypass for nine months with construction expected to be complete in 2026.

 Project overview